Why The Youngest Real World Housemate Is Risking Everything To Fight for Immigrants: Interview

 Since its 1992 inception on MTV — and across more than 33 seasons and 600 episodes — The Real World has frequently functioned as a battleground for the country’s most marginalized young people to fight for understanding.
 As early as the show’s third season, San Francisco housemate Pedro Zamora bravely revealed his AIDS status with the aim of pushing back against the ailment’s looming stigma.
 Eight years later, Hawaii’s Ruthie Alcaide shed light on the painful reality of addiction, and in 2009, Brooklyn’s Katelynn Cusanelli dauntlessly demonstrated to viewers — for the first time — what it’s like to live as a transgender person.

-The path forward for Avitua will not be easy.
+The path forward for Arely will not be easy.
 Now that she and her family have overstayed their visas (their travel documents were good only until 2010), their paths toward permanent citizenship are narrowing.
-And though roadblocks continue to expand and multiply, Avitua’s resolve has follow suit, and while her mother maintains crippling fear about her daughter joining the show, Avitua has never had a doubt that fighting in plain sight seems fated.
+And though roadblocks continue to expand and multiply, Arely’s resolve has follow suit, and while her mother maintains crippling fear about her daughter joining the show, Arely has never had a doubt that fighting in plain sight seems fated.
 It seems right.

 Just to start at the beginning, what’s your memory of the day that you found out that you were undocumented?
 You mentioned on the show that you didn’t even know your citizenship status until you were 16.

-Note: Editor’s note: MTV isn’t identifying Arely's hometown for her safety and privacy.